linagora/obm-deploy/docs/contributing.md

 ### Variables

 * Variables are written in lowercase and use underscores to separate words
-* If you variable is a configuration key, place it in group_vars/all
+* If your variable is a configuration key, place it in group_vars/all
 * If your variable is specific to a group and will never been update by users, place it in group_vars/your_group
 * If your variable is specific to a role and will never been update by users, place it role/you_role/vars